What is Online and Technology Safety?

 Below are some tips to help you take control of your online safety through stronger password maintenance.

 - Itemize all the most important online accounts that you have.
-Think about things like email, bank accounts, social media, utilities, etc.
+Think about things like your email, bank accounts, social media, utilities, etc.

 - Choose a password manager program (there are free and paid options) Some options include: LastPass, Dashlane, 1Password